CancerDataAggregator/CDA-HelpDesk/docs/source/ETL.md

 #### Extract All _Cases_ Information

 The next query – allPrograms – is used to get all the available Programs and Studies.
 The extraction code loops over all Programs and Studies and performs several queries for each PDC study.
 Most queries are from the _cases_ endpoint and include paginatedCaseDemographicsPerStudy, paginatedCaseDiagnosesPerStudy, and paginatedCasesSamplesAliquots.
 They are used to gather the demographics, diagnoses, and specimen records for all cases within the study. biospecimenPerStudy is used solely to determine the taxon/species of the cases in the study.
 For each case and specimen in the study, file information is added from the _files_ cache file created by the filesMetadata query.
+Due to extracting case information by PDC study, some case information is duplicated in the extracted file since cases can be seen in more than one PDC study.
 The result looks as follows for a single PDC case record after adding file information:

 ```